-- Welder - 2.
-Foot Pedal (Deluxe Style Standard, NOVA Style Optional) - 3.
-Floating Ball Type Brass Argon Regulator with Tubing - 4.
-26 Series Air-Cooled Torch (Rigid/Straight Neck) 12.5 ft. - 5.
-Torch Switch (Usually attached to torch) for 2T/4T operation - 6.
-250A Stick Electrode Holder (approx. 9.5 ft with cable) - 7.
-250A Work Clamp (approx. 9.5 ft with cable) - 8.
-TIG Consumable Starter Kit (No Tungsten) - 9.
-120V Pigtail Adapter.
+- 1. Welder. - 2.
+Foot Pedal (Deluxe Style Standard, NOVA Style Optional). - 3.
+Floating Ball Type Brass Argon Regulator with Tubing. - 4.
+Air-Regulator with built in water trap/particulate filter. - 5.
+18 Series Water-Cooled Torch (Rigid/Straight Neck) 12.5 ft.. - 6.
+250A Stick Electrode Holder (approx. 9.5 ft with cable). - 7.
+300A Work Clamp (approx. 9.5 ft with cable). - 8.
+Consumable Starter Kits for TIG.
+Tungsten not included. - 9.
+Consumable Starter Kit for Plasma.
+(50-60A rated Tips) - 10. iPT 60 Plasma torch.
+(Max 60A Rated)

-Inspect the welder for damage.
+When you receive your package, inspect the unit for damage.
 Check for the presence and general condition of the accessories.
 Some slight rubbing or chaffing of some of the accessories may be present, but this is considered normal.
 If any item is damaged or missing, please inform Everlast within 72 hours of product receipt.
 See pages 4 and 5 for more details.
 Assemble the front, middle and rear handles with the supplied screws.
 Do not overtighten the screws.